‘One of the best country house specialists in Britain’

 Now: Dutch Elm disease ravaged the UK’s population of English Elm between 1970 and 1990, and there are now few left, making English Elm pretty exclusive.
 The stock we now use for English country house work tends to be quite gnarled and rustic in appearance, so like English Oak it needs to be selected carefully.
 For a large English country house project we would nowadays consider European Elm, which is the same species but grown in Europe.
 Like oak, this material tends to be more consistent in its growth and straighter grained making it a good choice for doors and architectural joinery.

-So in conclusion, for clients renovating or building an English country house, it is entirely possible to use timber that is appropriate to the period or to the original building materials, although its origin of source may now be different to the original.
+So in conclusion, for clients renovating or building an English country house, it is entirely possible to use authentic home grown timber that is appropriate to the period or to the original building materials, although its origin of source may now be different to the original.

 Originally Jacobean, the house was damaged by fire in 1881 and it was given an extensive restoration in the high Victorian style.
-With the UK buoyed by the successes of the industrial revolution, the newly restored magnificent country house kitchen was updated with the very latest equipment and technology for staff to cook food for the owners, their guests and other staff.
+With the UK buoyed by the successes of the industrial revolution, the newly restored, magnificent Victorian kitchen design was updated with the very latest equipment and technology for staff to cook food for the owners, their guests and other staff.

 Artichokes Victorian Kitchen Designs

-In this particular Victorian kitchen design project for a country house in Hampshire, we have been more exacting than we might usually be.
+In this particular Victorian kitchen design project for a country house in Hampshire, we have been exacting in our attention to the smallest details.
 Surveys were taken of moulds and copies of the Victorian handles have been made using the same lost wax cast brass method used at the time of Lanhydrock’s restoration.

 The Range Oven

-A large cast iron range almost always formed the centrepiece to many Victorian kitchens.
+A large cast iron range formed the centrepiece to many Victorian kitchen designs.
 Artichoke works regularly with Officine Gullo, a modern Italian company specialising in the design and manufacture of incredibly hard wearing cast iron kitchen ranges.
 The ovens are known for their build quality and distinctive period character; they fit well into many of the country house projects Artichoke designs kitchens for.

 This particular oven top features a pasta cooker, four large gas burners, a French plate (used typically for sauces) and put down.
 A pot filler has been integrated into the back.